TelloViz/Kingdom-Coinquest/README.md

 <h1 align='center' id="PlayFieldHeader"> <strong>-<u>Play Field</u>-</strong></h1>

 <h2 id="ForgeSlotHeader"><u>Forge</u> : </h2>
 <p> <li align='left'>The Forge is your primary source for stocking your hand each turn.
-The Forge <br /> deck is 1 of the 3 places you can draw from during the first phase of your turn.</p>
+The Forge <br /> deck is 1 of the 3 places you can draw from during the <a href="#DrawPhaseHeader">Draw Phase</a> of your turn.</p>

 ---

 <h2 id="GraveyardSlotHeader"><u>Graveyard</u> : </h2>
 <p> <li align='left'>The Graveyard is a community shared discard pile.
 The Graveyard <br /> serves a dual purpose.
-It is also 1 of 3 places you can choose to draw from <br /> during the Draw Phase of your turn.
+It is also 1 of 3 places you can choose to draw from <br /> during the <a href="#DrawPhaseHeader">Draw Phase</a> of your turn.
 The Graveyard is always stacked face up and <br /> only the top card is accessible at any time.

 ---